bhaberer/cinch-links-logger/README.md

       end
     end

-The configuration variables are all optional, what's listed is their defaults
+The configuration variables are all optional, what's listed are their defaults

 :titles (boolean) - Setting this to true will print the URL's title to the channel.